 Transaction service arrangements: Transaction service revenues consists of revenues derived from the processing of transactions through the Company's service platform and represents approximately 47%, 63% and 83% of net revenues during the years ended December 31, 2003, 2004 and 2005, respectively.
-For the three months ended March 31, 2005 and 2006, transaction service revenue represents approximately 76% and 87%, respectively, of net revenues.
 Transaction service arrangements include services such as equipment orders, new account setup, number port requests, credit checks and inventory management.